-So far we have only said that two parallel current - carrying wires can interact with each other.
+So far, we have only said that two parallel current-carrying wires can interact with each other.
 But can we predict whether they will repel or attract each other?
 Yes, we can do it using our calculator!
 Current can flow through the wire in two directions.
-Let's indicate one with positive value
+Let's indicate one with a positive value of

-I > 0 and the second with negative
+I > 0 and the second with the negative

 I < 0.